vdsau/Tournament-Grid/README.md

 ﻿# Tournament-Grid

-Generating Tournament Grid for even number of commands.
+Generating Tournament Grid row for even number of commands.